-0.125 EFTS OL, DL, DP 15 points This paper is a progression from MSME701.
-This is an oncampus, hands-on course, designed to teach postgraduate medical students specific practical clinical skills in the treatment of musculoskeletal disorders, including the assessment of efficacy according to the current evidence-based principles.
+N1 0.125 FFTS OL.
+OC.
+DL.
+DP 15 points This paper is a progression from MSME701.
+This is an oncampus, hands-on course, designed to teach postgraduate medical students specific practical clinical skills in the treatment

 MSME 701 or MSMX 701